-"I went to the MDC Jazz Band & Jubilation Dance Ensemble.
+I went to the MDC Jazz Band & Jubilation Dance Ensemble.
 The conductor was Matt Bonelli and the dance coordinator was Michelle Grant Murray.
 The concert was held in the McCarthy Auditorium Room 6120 on Tuesday, October 28 2008.
 The concert started at 7:30 pm and ended at 8:40 pm.
-There were five jazz performances and four dance performances happening mostly simultaneously.
+There were five jazz performances, and four dance performances happening mostly simultaneously.

-The 3rd work was mostly a dance, with the piano playing.
-It had crescendo in the beginning, harsh sound, unmetered.
-This is an incomplete sentence, as you are missing a helping verb.
+The third work was mostly a dance, with the piano playing.
+The piece had crescendo in the beginning, a harsh sound, and an unmetered rhythm.
 The harmony was polyphonic.
 The piano player and trumpet player begin playing at the end.
-The 4th work was called Three More Foxes.
-This piece was very easy to hear.
-It was metered, highly syncopated.
-The composer stood in the front.
-The harmony was polyphonic.
-It had a fast tempo.
-It had accents at different levels, not an easy tune to hum to.
-It will suddenly get louder.
-The end is the loudest, towards the end becoming dissonance.
+The fourth work was called "Three More Foxes".
+This piece was highly syncopated, with a fast tempo and very easy to hear.
+The harmony was polyphonic, and it had accents at different levels.
+The piece is not an easy tune to hum to, it will suddenly get louder.

 The 5th work was called "Snakes".
 The bassist was an anglo saxophone player.
 The piece was metered, loud and had an easy theme to recognize.
 It had a conjunct rhythm, and it become gradually louder.
 The last piece was called "Groovin Hard".
 It begins with forte dynamics to crescendo.
 It was polyphonic, metered with a conjunct background.
 Throughout the piece it changes dynamics, doesn't stay at one rhythm.